esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 The intent of this objectives is NOT to test specific vendor feature sets nor the purposes of the tools.

 ## Domain 4.0 Visualization

+### 4.1 Given a scenario, translate business requirements to form a report

+### 4.2 Given a scenario, use appropriate design components for reports and dashboards

+### 4.3 Given a scenario, use appropriate methods for dashboards development

+### 4.4 Given a scenario, apply the appropriate type of visualization

 ## Domain 5.0 Data Governance, Quality, and Controls